Canoeing The Little Missinaibi River: Days 9 & 10 – From Crooked Lake To Missanabie to Toronto Via Healey Bay

 • campsite: we were back in Toronto at 8 p.m. after a long ride from Healey Bay with a quick stop at the Swift Georgian Bay outlet to drop off our canoe!

 Healey Bay on the east end of Lake Windermere was our starting point; it was the closest we could get to the headwaters of the Little Missinaibi.
-The Happy Day Lodge there was a convenient place to leave our vehicle while we did our nine-day paddle to Missanabie.
+The Happy Day Lodge was a convenient place to leave our vehicle while we did our nine-day paddle to Missanabie.
 And now that the trip was over it was also an easy place to return to.

 Running through Missanabie – and past Healey Bay – is a VIA-run passenger service on the CPR tracks that run from Sudbury to White River.
 Three times a week it runs one way; the other three it makes the return trip.
 It was Friday morning in Missanabie and, after breakfast and coffee in the gazebo, we did our last portage, a 335-meter carry up to the stop on the side of the tracks at the end of Highway 651.